Know what touches your skin all day.

 Polyurethane

 Scores reflect wearer health only and mirror the Toxome app.
 Each fiber page lists its sources.
 This guide is educational and is not medical advice.
-Fabric imagery via Unsplash.
+Fabric imagery via Unsplash and Pexels.